awsdocs/ec2-image-builder-user-guide/doc_source/toe-use-documents.md

   + **build** – generally used during the *build stage*\.
   + **validate** – generally used during the *build stage*\.
   + **test** – generally used during the *test stage*\.
++ Phases always run in the order that they are defined in the document\.
+The order in which they are specified for AWSTOE commands in the AWS CLI has no effect\.

 **Steps**
 Steps are individual units of work that define the workflow within each phase\.
 Steps run in sequential order\.
 However, input or output for one step can also feed into a subsequent step as input\.
 This is called "chaining"\.